-How to install WordPress local testing environments
+How to setup a WordPress local install environments

 What you’ll need to install WordPress on your local computer